andrewshowie/adaptive-conversation-strategy-alignment/README.md

 ## Files in the Demo

-*   `adaptive_chat_demo.ipynb`: The main Jupyter Notebook containing all the code, explanations, simulation, and visualizations.
+*   `Adaptive_conversation_strategy_alignment_demo.ipynb`: The main Jupyter Notebook containing all the code, explanations, simulation, and visualizations.
 *   `optimizer_state_notebook.json` (generated): Stores the learned state of the optimizer (flow preferences, observed counts).
 Delete this file to start the simulation fresh.
 *   `README.md`: This file.